 The Chickasaw Nation – Currently offering up to $2,500 towards the installation of any storm shelter.

 F5 Storm Shelters is a proud supporter of the Chickasaw Nation’s storm shelter rebate program and all of our shelters qualify for the funding.
 For Chickasaw citizens, grants will be provided for up to $2,500 for installation of storm shelters.
 This service is available both inside and outside the Chickasaw Nation’s boundaries.
 An applicant can expect to find out within 10 business days if he/she qualifies to be placed on the waiting list.
-You can call 580-421-8800 for more information or simply click here to go to the online application.
+You can call 580-421-8800 for more information.

 You Provide: CDIB/Citizenship Card for applicant, Social Security cards of all household members, Income verification of all household members, and a copy of warranty deed.